Revelation Overview

 • The overall context of the book of Revelation is prophetic

-• The promise made to the church in Philadelphia doesn’t make sense only in the context of the literal Church of Philadelphia, in Asia Minor.
-(Rev. 3:10) See the Rapture page for more.
+• The promise made to the church in Philadelphia doesn’t make sense if restricted to the literal Church of Philadelphia, in Asia Minor.
+(Revelation 3:10) See the Rapture page for more.

 The Chronology of the book:

-While the timeline is progressing, there are sometimes Pauses or Interludes.
-Those pauses are to give us additional details about the People, Places and Purpose.
-Clearly the things being revealed in these pauses take time, but the only clear division of the timeline we know about is the 7-year length, which breaks down into two 3.5-year segments.
-(Rev 11:1-3) From those divisions we can place things in a general sense.
+While the timeline is progressing, there are sometimes pauses or interludes.
+Those pauses are to give us additional details.
+Clearly the things being revealed in these pauses take time, but we don’t always see exactly where they fit chronologically.
+(Those items are discussed in the Great Tribulation page) The clear division of the timeline is the 7-year length, which breaks down into two 3.5-year segments.
+(Rev 11:1-3) From those divisions we can place all of the sequential judgments on the timeline.
+The following graphic will give a visual overview of the whole Endtimes.

 Conclusion

 The book of Revelation is readable and understandable.
 Some areas may require extra thought and research.
-To be fair there are prophecies in Revelation that aren’t black and white, so there will be theories and disagreements about what they mean.
-That does’t take away from the fact that most of it is clear.
+To be fair there are prophecies in Revelation that aren’t black and white, so there will be theories and disagreements about what they mean, like the meaning of 666, or the two Babylons) That does’t take away from the fact that most of it is clear.
 It has purpose and progression.
 The actors that we have seen foretold in the Old Testament prophecies are easy to identify.
-The spiritual warfare, the battle between God and his Angels and Satan and his demons is in the open now.
+The spiritual warfare, the battle between God with his Angels, and Satan and his demons is in the open now.
 Generally things aren’t hidden.